MoMakkawi/Organizer/README.md

 # Organizer Architecture :
 ![Organizer Architecture](https://github.com/MoMakkawi/Organizer/assets/94985793/f07c6cf7-d8e4-44bc-b4b9-c5953d907b0e)

-## 3 Points that will be clarified for each library :
+## There 2 Points that will be clarified for each library
 - How can the user benefit from it in this project?
 - Some explanatory notes.
-- How can the user reuse this library?

 ### First Library : Organizer.Usage Library :
 #### How can the user benefit from Organizer.Usage Library in this project?